badar78/dsmalik2e/README.md

-This repo contains the chapter summaries for chapters 6 through 10 and 16 from the book C++ Programming: Program Design Including Data Structures by D S Malik, 2nd Ed.
+This repo contains the chapter summaries for chapters 6 through 10 and 16 and solution to selected exercises and examples in the zip file for the book C++ Programming: Program Design Including Data Structures by D S Malik, 2nd Ed.